stefanverhoeff/friends-map/README.md

 - Bubble popup with extended info on friend
 - Make friend list at bottom zoom in on click
 - Pie menu for friends living in same town
-- Get latest location from friends from checkins
+- Get latest location from friends from check-ins
 - Show mutual friend connections
 - ~~FIX: seem to be missing some friends compared to http://geographics.cz/socialMap/ ~~
 - Heatmap layer of friend density